Aymz96/It_Jobs_Watch_App/README.md

 - To create you local virtual machine:
 - Run `vagrant init`, This creates a Vagrantfile.
 - Configure your Vagrantfile to your machine/synced_folder/provisions.
-- Configure your provisions file to what needs to be provisioned.
+- Configure your provisions file to what needs to be provisioned
 - Run `vagrant up`

 ### Accessing the Virtual Machine